 We define the radioactivity score $S$ as the empirical proportion of the suspect model's predictions that fall into the Green-list:

 where $\sk$ is the secret key and $\gamma$ is the expected green ratio (typically $0.5$).

-N-grams in the context could influence the model to reproduce them.
+\paragraph{\textbf{Deduplication.}} To ensure statistical independence, we must account for repeated n-grams in the context that could influence the model to reproduce them.
 In particular, if an n-gram in context is green, the suspect model might repeat it due to context copying rather than watermark radioactivity.
 We filter the indices $t$ to form a set $\mathcal{U}$ such that each watermark window $y_{t-k:t-1}$ is only scored once, which fully removes this issue~\citep{sander2024watermarking}.
 Under the null hypothesis $\mathcal{H}_0$ (i.e., the suspect model is unaware of $\sk$), the count of green predictions should now follow a binomial distribution, as the suspect model should exhibit no preference toward green or red tokens:

 This formulation allows for the computation of an exact $p$-value.

 \paragraph{\textbf{WaterMax Is Not Radioactive.}}

 For the score to truly follow a known binomial distribution under $\mathcal{H}_0$ (``the suspect model has never been in contact with the watermark''), the watermark bias must be applied at the \textit{token level}.
 However, WaterMax selects the final sequence $x^*$ from a set of candidates $\mathcal{C}$ by maximizing the number of green tokens globally \emph{by chance}.
 Consequently, an innocent model $f_\theta$ that shares a similar language distribution with the generator $P_{\text{gen}}$ will find that its optimal next token $\hat{y}_t$ is green significantly more often than $\gamma$, purely due to this selection bias.